PyDrocsid/documentation/docs/cogs/moderation/invites.md

 ```

 ## `remove`
-This command remnoves a server from the list.
+This command removes a server from the list.
 |**Permissions**|invites.manage|
 |:------:|:----------|
 ```css